-You should deal with a late payment as soon as possible.
+It would help if you dealt with a late payment as soon as possible.
 If you can pay it, do so along with any interest or fees that have been added.
-If it’s inescapable, and you know you it will be late, contact the company straight away and see if they can help arrange a temporary solution.
+If it’s inescapable, and you know it will be late, contact the company straight away and see if they can help arrange a temporary solution.

 If you can’t pay, it’s important not to ignore the problem.
 One late payment may not make too much of a dent in your credit score, but if the account is not brought up to date, it can lead to arrears or even a default, which could have a severe impact on your credit score.